POAC Frequently Asked Questions

 ELECTRONIC CLAIMING

-How does the POAC electronic claiming work?
+How does POAC electronic claiming work?

 Is there any cost?

-How do I get set up?
+How do I set up electronic claiming?